CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 12. Wait for the workflow to appear in _Workflow App_'s "Open" workflows
     1. The icon should be a warning sign
     2. Column "Status" should show “Cancelation Error”
-13. Double-click the workfow and click "Accept Task" and "Next Step"
+13. Double-click the workflow and click "Accept Task" and "Next Step"
     1. You have the ability to “Abort and rollback without canceling at GlobalLink.”, "Retry cancelation", or “Continue Translation”
 14. Set _apiKey_ in GlobalLink settings to its valid value and click "Continue